Scientific Name: Python regius

 Ball pythons enjoy climbing on branches and vines.

 A rough surface such as a large stone can help with shedding.

 Rodents (no larger than the width of the widest part of the python's body) can be fed every 2-3 weeks.
-Ball pythons have a habit of not eating for months at a time, do not panic.
 Always remove uneaten food and ensure your friend has clean water readily available.